Code-Inside/Blog/_posts/2024-09-17-openai-api-lmstudio-ollama.md

 The obvious next question is: How can I run my own LLM on my own server?
 LM Studio works fine, but it's just a development tool.

-One answer could be: __[Ollama](https://ollama.com/)__, which can run large language models and has a [compatibility to the Open AI API](https://ollama.com/blog/openai-compatibility).
+One answer could be: __[Ollama](https://ollama.com/)__, which can run large language models and has a [compatibility to the OpenAI API](https://ollama.com/blog/openai-compatibility).

 # Is there an Ollama for .NET devs?

-Ollama looks cool, but I was hoping to find an "Open AI compatible .NET facade".
+Ollama looks cool, but I was hoping to find an "OpenAI compatible .NET facade".
 I already played with [LLamaSharp](https://blog.codeinside.eu/2024/05/15/llamasharp-run-a-chatgpt-like-system-on-your-hardware-for-dummies/), but `LLamaSharp` [doesn't offer currently a WebApi, but there are some ideas around](https://github.com/SciSharp/LLamaSharp/issues/269).
-My friend [Gregor Biswanger](https://github.com/GregorBiswanger) released [OllamaApiFacade](https://github.com/GregorBiswanger/OllamaApiFacade), which looks promising, but at least it doesn't offer a real Open AI compatible .NET facade, but maybe this will be added in the future.
+My friend [Gregor Biswanger](https://github.com/GregorBiswanger) released [OllamaApiFacade](https://github.com/GregorBiswanger/OllamaApiFacade), which looks promising, but at least it doesn't offer a real OpenAI compatible .NET facade, but maybe this will be added in the future.

 # Acknowledgment